Les Baux and the old

 when it's renovated.
 I hope one day it will be a bed and breakfast for

-instance with the original elements, cleaned and with nice flowers and plants.
+with the original elements, cleaned and with nice flowers and plants.

 This place has unique elements you can't find somewhere else, the place deserves